cran/extendedFamily/README.md

 #> 2     1   176
 ```

-The low frequency of deaths suggests the loglog link is probably a
-better model than a logit link.
-Lets find out\!
+Only the family object needs to change to use the loglog link.

 ``` r
 glmLogit <- glm(formula = death ~ anterior + hcabg + kk2 + kk3 + kk4 + age2 + age3 + age4,